orbitdb-archive/orbit-db-store/README.md

 #### `updateIndex`
-Whenever you call `Store._addOperation` the `data` is stored and then passed as an argument in chronological order into `updateIndex`, which then has to implement the CRDT logic.
+Whenever you call `Store._addOperation` the `data` is stored and then passed as an argument in chronological order into `updateIndex`, which implements the CRDT logic.

 #### `get`
 An Index can implement whatever querying logic is most opportune or